tjgalvin/wsclean/doc/source/masking.rst

 The combination ``-auto-mask 3 -auto-threshold 0.3`` seems like a good general setting, which normally leaves almost no residuals behind.

-In cases where the RMS varies strongly over the field of view, for example because of calibration artefacts, it might be useful to use [local RMS thresholding](LocalRMSThresholding), instead of thresholding relative to the global RMS.
+In cases where the RMS varies strongly over the field of view, for example because of calibration artefacts, it might be useful to use :doc:`local RMS thresholding <local_rms_thresholding>`, instead of thresholding relative to the global RMS.

 Combining auto-masking with a regular mask
 ------------------------------------------